Sirozha1337/faster-auto-subtitle/README.md

 The tool also exposes a couple of model parameters, that you can tweak to increase accuracy.

-Higher `beam_size` usually leads to greater accuraccy, but slows down the process.
+Higher `beam_size` usually leads to greater accuracy, but slows down the process.

 Setting higher `no_speech_threshold` could be useful for videos with a lot of background noise to stop Whisper from "hallucinating" subtitles for it.